How to install Easy!Appointments on Raspberry PI: Open Source Reservation Tool

 Easy!Appointments is an open-source software that allows managing reservations with a very low effort.
 It enables you to easily handle appointments, bookings, and schedules, making it ideal for small businesses and organizations.

-The main feature of Easy!Appointments development is simplicity: both the frontend (where customers book a service for a specified time) and the backend (where administrators manage services) are really simple to understand and use.
+The main feature of Easy!Appointments development is its simplicity: both the frontend (where customers book a service for a specified time) and the backend (where administrators manage services) are simple to understand and use.

 Exposing Easy!Appointments with Raspberry PI to Internet